AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 If you do not see a green checkmark next to a custom attribute name in the table, it indicates a mismatch between attribute names in the sources.
 Correct the attribute name in one source, and a green checkmark will appear, indicating that the names now match.

 - If the attribute name is updated in the schema in Experience Platform, you must save the configuration on the **Data Customization** tab to trigger the Experience Platform schema change.
-This change will be reflected in the  **Custom Order Attributes** table in about 60 minutes.
+This change will be reflected in the  **Custom Order Attributes** table when you click the **[!UICONTROL Refresh]** button.
 - If the attribute name is updated in [!DNL Commerce], an order event must be generated to update the name in the **Custom Order Attributes** table.
+The change will be reflected in about 60 minutes.

 Learn more about how to [set up custom attributes](custom-attributes.md).